airone01/ft/README.md

 ### Ford

-`ford` was a quick and dirty test runner I made for my projects during the pool.
+`ford` was a quick and dirty test runner I made for my projects during the piscine.
 It's now deprecated in favor of [Arthur](#arthur).

 ### Make